nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ titles: [...] }"
 ```

-Extract a joined array of strings for all <h1 /> on a page using a delimiter, as "title".
+Extract a joined array of strings for all h1 tags on a page using a delimiter, as "title".

 ```javascript
 scrapefrom({